-New Business Reopening Allowances Effective 9-8-20.
-On September 8th, the State placed Orange County in the Substantial (Red) tier status.
-This status allows gyms, personal care services, places of worship and restaurants to open indoors with modifications, including reduced capacities.
+New Business Reopening Allowances Effective 1-25-21.
+On January 25th, the State lifted the Regional Stay at Home Order, which placed Orange County in the Substantial (Purple) tier status.
+This status allows gyms, and restaurants to reopen outdoors with modifications, as well as personal care businesses to reopen indoors with modifications.
 For further information, please visit covid19.ca.gov/safer-economy.

 There are a wide variety of resources from different federal, state and private agencies for businesses and employees during this unprecedented time of uncertainty.
 Below are some of the many resources available to employers and workers: